Skip to main content

 Correspondent: David Lester Murray (1888–1977) was a White insurance agent in charge of the fire insurance department at the James and Manchester Company, a general insurance company based in Cleveland, founded in 1907 by Walter J. James (1869–1948) and Harry R. Manchester (1866–1953) and from two separate Cleveland companies.

-1. For readability, the remainder of the letterhead is not transcribed in the body of the letter but is included in this footnote as unformatted text.
+1. For readability, the remainder of the letterhead is not transcribed at the top of the letter but is included in this footnote as unformatted text.
 The letterhead can be seen in its entirety in the accompanying image of the letter.
 The text of the remainder of the letterhead is as follows: "MEMBER FIRE INSURANCE CLUB OF CLEVELAND WALTER J. JAMES H. R. MANCHESTER C. O. RANSOM WILL J. BEGGS FIRE DEPARTMENT D. L. MURRAY, MANAGER ENGINEERING AND RATING J. B. NICHOLSON, MANAGER CASUALTY DEPARTMENT O. G. STRONG, MANAGER AUTOMOBILE DEPARTMENT R. M. ROBERTS, MANAGER." [back]

 2. After relocating to Cleveland in 1884, Chesnutt's family lived in a series of rental houses (on Wilcutt Avenue, Ashland Avenue, and Florence Street), and then built a home to Chesnutt's plans at 64 Brenton Street, where they lived from May 1889 until May 1904.
 At that time, he purchased the house at 9719 Lamont Avenue, which continued to be owned by the Chesnutt family after his death in 1932 (see Helen Chesnutt, Charles Waddell Chesnutt: Pioneer of the Color Line [Chapel Hill: University of North Carolina Press, 1952], 37–39, 48 and 184–185). [back]